-From personal assistants to CEOs, there’s a wide range of people that can benefit from employee credit cards.
+From personal assistants to CEOs, there’s a wide range of people who can benefit from company credit cards.

-Employee credit cards help keep track of work expenses, simplify accounting, keep track of spending across different departments and ultimately streamline accounting processes.
+Company credit cards help keep track of work expenses, simplify accounting, keep track of spending across different departments and ultimately streamline the accounting processes.
 With benefits for both individuals and businesses, this type of credit card allows employees to separate their work and personal spending.

 What types of credit cards are available for employees?

 Most employee credit cards are business or corporate credit cards assigned to specific employees.
 We’ve outlined the key differences between these cards below:

 Business credit cards are linked to a main account and can be assigned individual spending limits from a centralized system.
 Providing employees with business credit cards reduces the need for expense reports and reimbursement processes, as only business funds are being used.